RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_questions.md

 ```

-And here is the result using laplacian_gauss:
+And here is the result using laplacian_gauss.

 <br />
 <div style="text-align:center;">